-Effective January 1, 2011, the Company adopted ASU No. 2009-13, Multiple-Deliverable Revenue Arrangements ( ASU 2009-13 ), on a prospective basis.
+Effective January 1, 2011, the Company adopted ASU No. 2009-13, Multiple-Deliverable Revenue Arrangements (ASU 2009-13), on a prospective basis.
 ASU 2009-13 amends ASC 605-25 to provide updated revenue recognition guidance on whether multiple deliverables in an arrangement exist, how multiple deliverables in an arrangement should be separated and how the arrangement consideration should be allocated.
 More specifically, the revised guidance eliminates the requirement to establish vendor-specific objective evidence of fair value or third-party evidence of fair value of undelivered elements in order to separate a deliverable.
 Additionally, ASU 2009-13 eliminates the use of the residual method by requiring revenues to be allocated using the relative selling price method.
 Under the relative selling price method, arrangement consideration is allocated to each separate unit of accounting based on the relative selling price of each deliverable.
-The estimated selling price of each deliverable is determined using the following hierarchy of values (i) vendor-specific objective evidence of selling price, (ii) third-party evidence of selling price, and (iii) best estimate of the selling price ( BESP ).
+The estimated selling price of each deliverable is determined using the following hierarchy of values (i) vendor-specific objective evidence of selling price, (ii) third-party evidence of selling price, and (iii) best estimate of the selling price (BESP).
 The BESP reflects the Company s best estimate of what the selling price would be if the deliverable was regularly sold on a standalone basis.
-Since January 1, 2011, the Company has not entered into any material agreements or material modifications to existing agreements that would be accounted for pursuant to this updated guidance.
-If the Company enters into or materially modifies an agreement with multiple deliverables, this updated guidance could have a material effect on the Company consolidated financial statements in future periods.
+Through September 30, 2012, the Company did not enter into any material agreements or material modifications to existing agreements that would be accounted for pursuant to this updated guidance.
+However, in October 2012, the Company entered into a collaboration agreement with AstraZeneca to co-develop and co-commercialize linaclotide in China (Note 13).
+This new agreement will be accounted for in accordance with ASU 2009-13.